clasp553/python_course/README.md

-# Repository for course material and exercises: Advanced scientific programming with Python
+# Advanced scientific programming with Python: repository for coding project